baselime/docs/getting-started/quick-start.md

 ## Step 3: Connect your AWS Account

 In order to ingest data from your serverless systems, Baselime needs to connect to your AWS Account.
-This is done by running a deploying a CloudFormation template onto your account.
+This is done by deploying a CloudFormation template onto your account.

 The CloudFormation template will:
 - Create a role with read-only access to your account, plus permission to create a Lambda Function and add permissions to it